55th Wing: Mission

+The wing is composed of more than 7,800 personnel organized into six groups operating at six different geographic locations around the globe.
+Colonel Aaron T. Gray was appointed the wing commander in June 2025.

 The 55th Operations Group is Air Combat Command's largest group, has operational control over 12 squadrons and two detachments worldwide.
 It employs 46 aircraft, including 13 models of seven different types.

 The 55th Communications Group provides worldwide command, control, communications and computer (C4) systems, information management and combat support to war-fighting and national leadership.
 It also provides communications technology and support to the 55th Wing and 44 tenant units.